Hotspot Shield Review 2024: A Secure, User-Friendly VPN

 What’s better than Hotspot Shield?

-NordVPN is located outside of the 14 Eyes alliance, passed the Netflix test, is just as fast as Hotspot Shield, doesn’t log, and doesn't leak IP addresses.
+NordVPN is located outside of the 14 Eyes alliance, passed the Netflix test, is just as fast as Hotspot Shield, and doesn’t log,.
+See how these providers stack up in our Hotspot Shield VPN vs. NordVPN comparison.

 +